nbeaver/wanted-metadata-for-shell-commands/reddit-post.markdown

-I'm looking for a way to store and query command metadata.
+I'm looking for a way to store and query commands and their metadata.

-There are lots of programs to help remember how to use commands:
+There are plenty of projects that try to make using shell commands easier:

 <https://github.com/chrisallenlane/cheat>